The Hubble Constant in the Axi-Higgs Universe: D. Tests of the LPA Validity

-In the main text, we conduct a test of the LPA validity in the $\Lambda$CDM model.
-Here we provide some details and then extend it to the $\Lambda$CDM$+m_e$ model.
-Setting $\delta v=\omega_a=0$, the axi-Higgs model reduces to the $\Lambda$CDM model.
-With the inputs from Tab.~\ref{tab:CMBdata} and Tab.~\ref{tab:par_derivs}, LPA yields ($N_Y=4, N_X=3$)
+In the main text, we take a test of the LPA validity in the $\Lambda$CDM model.
+Here we provide more details about this test and then extend it to the $\Lambda$CDM$+m_e$ and axi-Higgs models.